USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Did you know that Cornmint, also known as Japanese mint, is not just a refreshing herb but also carries a lot of history and cultural significance?
 Back in ancient Greece, mint was known as the "herb of hospitality," and was believed to have the power to bring happiness.
 The Romans also valued mint for its cleansing properties and used it to freshen their breath.
 In Japan, Cornmint is used in various ways, from flavoring dishes to aromatherapy.
 It's even considered a symbol of purity and used in purification rituals.
 Here's a cool tidbit: Cornmint oil is often used in aromatherapy for its invigorating and uplifting properties.
 The fresh, minty scent can help clear your mind and boost your mood.
 Whether you enjoy the taste of mint in your tea or use its oil for a spa-like experience, Cornmint is a versatile herb that has been cherished for centuries across different cultures.
 Pretty neat, right?

 If Cornmint has been left at room temperature for a day, it's best to discard it.
 Even though Cornmint has a low risk level, leaving it out for an extended period can promote bacterial growth and compromise its safety.
-It's safer to follow the recommended storage guidelines to prevent foodborne illness.
+It's safer to follow the recommended storage guidelines to reduce the risk of foodborne illness.

 Once opened, Cornmint has a shelf life of about 3-4 days when stored properly in a cool, dark place.
 To maintain its freshness and flavor, consider wrapping it in a damp paper towel and placing it in a resealable bag in the refrigerator.
 Check for any signs of spoilage before using it in dishes.